jon-wei/druid/docs/content/tutorials/tutorial-batch-hadoop.md

 This Dockerfile and related files are located at `quickstart/tutorial/hadoop/docker`.

-From the druid-${DRUIDVERSION} package root, run the following commands to build a Docker image named "druid-hadoop-demo" with version tag "2.8.3":
+From the druid-#{DRUIDVERSION} package root, run the following commands to build a Docker image named "druid-hadoop-demo" with version tag "2.8.3":

 ```
 cd quickstart/tutorial/hadoop/docker